simatic-ax/renovate-config/README.md

 One may either simply use the existing configuration, or extend it wherever necessary.
 In case you require additional parameterization of the Renovate bot, or in case you'd like to override an existing setting, adapt the [renovate.json](./renovate.json) inside your own repository.
 Once done, the set of settings to configure the bot will be an aggregation of the globally defined [renovate-global-config.js](./Global-Config/renovate-global-config.js) and the renovate.json file inside the respective repository.

 The following example of a renovate.json configuration will:
+  - overwrites the handling of minor and major version while updating
   - extend the global configuration, such that a dashboard will be shown inside the update pull request
-  - overwrites the handling of minor and major version while updating.

 ```json
 {
   "$schema": "https://docs.renovatebot.com/renovate-schema.json",